How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Schedule: Define how often data should be updated in BigQuery (e.g., hourly, daily; available on Standard plans and above).

-While Windsor.ai auto-creates the table schema on first setup, it does not automatically update the schema when new fields are added or edited later.
+Note: While Windsor.ai auto-creates the table schema on first setup, it does not automatically update the schema when new fields are added or edited later.

 8. Select advanced options (optional).

-Windsor.ai supports clustering and partitioning for BigQuery tables to help you improve query performance and reduce costs by optimizing how data is stored and retrieved.
+Windsor.ai supports clustering and partitioning for BigQuery tables to help you improve query performance and reduce costs by optimizing how data is stored and retrieved:

 - Partitioning: Segments data only by date ranges (either by date column or by ingestion time, e.g., a separate partition for each month of data).
 Learn more about partitioned tables.